Advertise with Us!

 Why you should care?

 Security is everyone’s concern, it’s true that most users wouldn’t regard the permissions given by the application they’re using, and they can’t possibly tell if an application is secure or not.
 But should a leakage happen, it is going to be your responsibility as a developer.
-There are heavy implications for companies who are not GDPR compliant.
+There are heavy implications for companies that are not GDPR compliant.

 We’ve all been over flooded with the GDPR emails following the Facebook Congress Hearing, and quite soon, it will be a standard worldwide.
 It’s true that sometimes, it’s out of a company or a developer’s hand but you always have to be cautious nonetheless.